How to Buy a Domain Name – 10 Tips to Follow Before Buying

 1. Do your homework

-Just a small amount of research can go a long way when purchasing a domain name.
-Find similar websites and check out your competitors’ domains with a website like Compete.com.
+Just a small amount of research can go a long way when buying a domain name.
+Find similar websites and check out your competitors’ domains using a website like Compete.com.

 Use dnpric to determine when a domain name was last sold, for how much, and the web hosting agent.
-A favorite domain may have more people resales.
-You can search by keyword, which will help provide the popularity of particular words in domain name.
+You can search by keyword, which will help provide the popularity of particular words in a domain name.

 3. Avoid slang terms